Vertical Or Horizontal?

 Roof Clearance: I you have a steeply pitched roof, you might want to position your stove to be as close to the peak as possible.
 If you are far away, you might have to purchase additional footage to meet minimum clearance requirements.

-Is Horizontal termination possible?
+Is Horizontal Termination Possible?

 In most cases it is not possible to terminate horizontally.
 Most termination caps require clearance in feet, not inches.
 Because of this, you normally are required to turn vertically after penetrating your wall, for a vertical termination.
+However, there are two exceptions to this rule:

 Dealing with Obstructions